 The Company's business shall encompass the development, manufacturing, and sales of solid-state microbatteries.
 The Company's business shall also include the development of services related to solidstate microbatteries and the maximization of the value of the Company's roll-to-roll facility in San Jose, California.
-The Company's objectives may be carried out in full internally or in whole or in part externally through collaborative efforts with one or more of the Company's ecosystem and commercial partners.
-The Company's business may be carried out directly by the Company and/or through subsidiary companies.
+The Company's objectives may be carried out in full internally or in whole or in part externally through collaborative efforts with one or more of the Company's business may be carried out directly by the Company and/or through subsidiary companies.
 The Company may hold ownership positions in companies with similar activities.